georg-braun/Personal-Website/src/lib/blog/2023-03-21-svelte-router-404.md

 During development on my local machine everything works fine.
 But as soon as I deployed my app via vercel I got problems accessing different routes.

-A call to `my page.com/lists` resulted in a 404.
+A call to `mypage.com/lists` resulted in a 404.

 The problem was that the server serving the frontend tried to find a route or file with `/lists` that didn't exist.
 But the route argument has to be served to the index file containing the routing logic.